striumve/LiYinxuan/README.md

 # About Files
 Li Yinxuan's own little games, (maybe silly)ideas, learning notes and so on.
-The files are written by HTML, CSS, JavaScript, etc.
+The files are written by HTML, CSS, JavaScript, C, etc.
 # About Myself
 I'm a junior school student.
 I was born in July 27th, 2008, in Fujian Province in China.
 I'm a good student at school.